 Millions of children around the world need help to break the never-ending cycle of poverty.
 Hunger weakens them.
 Unsafe drinking water makes them sick.
 Missing out on an education can stop them from reaching their potential.

-As a sponsor, you'll help give a child access to life-changing basics like nutritious food, clean water, healthcare and education.
+Sponsor a child, and you'll help give a child access to life-changing basics like nutritious food, clean water, healthcare and education.

 We work with a community, establishing together what work's needed, and set realistic goals for what can be achieved.
 If something's not working, we'll review it and change it.
 Whether it’s training people how to set up their own small business, drilling a borehole or developing irrigation systems with farmers to produce a better yield – we want lasting change so that communities are equipped to give their children the best start in life.
-More on how Child Sponsorship works.
+More on how sponsoring a child works.

 Sponsoring a child with World Vision costs just 85p a day, or £26 a month.
 And because of our community-focused solutions, for every child you help, 4 more children benefit too.
 Find out how.